 If you’ve never used coasters or do your dusting with commercial sprays filled with chemicals, you might want to consider changing your ways.
 Heat, moisture, silicone, candle wax and pets can damage or ding your table.
 Direct sunlight should be avoided.
 And forget doing your nails here; the acetone in nail polish remover can melt your fabulous finish right off.

-Here is a list of basic mistakes to avoid to keep your table and other furniture looking good:
+Here is a list of basic mistakes to avoid to keep your furniture looking good:

 PUTTING HOT THINGS DIRECTLY ON THE TABLE